dojo/widgets/src/decoratedtextinput/README.md

 ## Theming

-The following CSS classes are available on the `DecoratedTextInput` widget for use with custom themes:
+The following CSS classes are available on the `EnhancedTextInput` widget for use with custom themes:

 - `addon`: Applied to the span that contains the addon
 - `inputWrapper`: Applied to the immediate parent of the `<input>`